 Those are, you know, the main pluses and the main opportunities where you can take advantage of social commerce.

 One minus or one thing that you want to maybe watch out for is that you rely on that social platform when you build on a social platform.
-We’ve seen in the past, for instance – this is kind of the story of the internet – when you were building an eCommerce website, and you were relying on SEO.
-If there was a change in the algorithm, then all of a sudden, your traffic could be impacted.
-We’ve seen recently with social networks changing their policies or algorithms, which could impact your store’s sales.
+For instance, we’ve seen in the past – this is kind of the story of the internet – when you were building an eCommerce website, and you were relying on SEO.
+If there was a change in the algorithm, then your traffic could be impacted all of a sudden.
+Likewise, we’ve recently seen social networks changing their policies or algorithms, which could impact your store’s sales.

 One way to mitigate it is to use social commerce as a complementary channel to whatever you are doing elsewhere rather than just the only channel.

 How does social commerce differentiate from other online selling, like Amazon stores in the Amazon marketplace?

 That’s a good question.
 To answer it, we probably roll back a little bit and understand the difference between Amazon as a website versus Instagram.
 If you go to Amazon, you are probably what we can call an intentionalist – you already know that you want to buy something such as an HDMI cable.
 You have something in mind already, and you are ready to buy.